SAP/spartacus-docs/_pages/dev/accessibility/best-practices/a11y-e2e-tests.md

 title: Accessibility E2E Tests
 ---

-During developement of a11y feature, we decided to go with TDD approach (or something similar to it).
+During development of a11y feature, we decided to go with TDD approach (or something similar to it).
 We have created separate e2e tests located in:

 ```
 projects\storefrontapp-e2e-cypress\cypress\integration\accessibility\tabbing-order.e2e-spec.ts